What is the relationship between IVS and SCI?

 I am not a current UK resident.
 Can I volunteer with IVS?

 It depends!
 If you are not currently based in the Great Britain, you cannot go overseas to an SCI project through IVS.
-If you are not based in the UK you cannot go overseas to an EVS project through IVS.
-In both cases you will need a sending organisation from your country of residence.
+You will instead need a sending organisation from your country of residence.
 You can however come to the UK to volunteer in one of our local projects.
 To do so you must apply through a sending organisation in your country of residence.
 You can find an SCI organisation in your country here.
-If you are interested in coming to the UK as an EVS volunteer, you must contact an EVS accredited organisation in your country of residence, which you can find here.